tbranyen/babel-plugin-transform-commonjs/README.md

 Notable features not supported:

-- Non-static requires are invalid and will raise an exception
 - Nested requires will always be hoisted, unless they are non-static, see above
-- Invalid named exports (`exports["I'mateapot"]`) will only be available on the default export
+- Invalid named exports (`exports["I'mateapot"]`) are only available on the default export

 Notable features supported:

 - Early return
 - Setting export values on `this`
+- Dynamic requires are supported

 ### Usage